How To Play

 - there is only one colour left.
 All the other players/teams have resigned.

 If the game ends by passes, the colour with the most points wins.
-The amount of points a player/team is awarded is the number of stones of their colour on the board, plus their territory, plus the number of captures they made.
+The amount of points a player/team is awarded is the number of stones of their colour on the board, plus their territory, plus the number of captures they made, plus or minus komi as applicable.

 Please note: There is no stone removal phase - all stones on the board at the end of the game are considered alive.
 If there are stones in your territory, you must capture them manually, otherwise this territory will be neutral and not count towards your score.